MacalMaia/interview/README.md

-# Data Engineer Take Home
+# Data Scientist Take Home

 Welcome!
 You’ve advanced to the stage where we want to get a feel for how you use code to solve problems.